How the cruise ship industry sails under the radar

 The lack of global rules means there is little to stand in the way of the considerable autonomy that ships' captains have accumulated over the centuries and that there is nothing on a global level to prevent practices such as so-called showboating where ships sail close to shore to give tourists a better view.

-Some inhabitants of the island of Giglio where the Costa Concordia now lies on its side, say they had been told beforehand that Captain Schettino would perform a salute which took the ship within 150 metres of the shore.
+Some inhabitants of the island of Giglio where the Costa Concordia now lies on its side, say they had been told beforehand that Captain Schettino would perform a salute which took the ship within 150 meters of the shore.
 Schettino is accused by prosecutors of multiple manslaughter, causing a shipwreck and abandoning ship before all the passengers were evacuated.

 "There are no national or international rules that forbid ships steering close to shore," a spokesman for Italy's Coast Guard department which deals with maritime security told Reuters.
 "It's not that we knew about and allowed these salutes as you might suppose, it's that you can't really stop a ship from approaching within a minimum distance of the shore for tourism purposes."

 The practice may have become common along the Italian coast.
-Enrico Scerni, former president of the Genoa-based RINA ship classification organisation, has said that it is difficult to believe Carnival's Costa Cruises division was unaware that captains often went close to Giglio to salute the island and give passengers a closer view.
-Schettino said Costa had told him to perform the manoeuvre but the company said it was unaware of risky approaches so close to the shore.
+Enrico Scerni, former president of the Genoa-based RINA ship classification organization, has said that it is difficult to believe Carnival's Costa Cruises division was unaware that captains often went close to Giglio to salute the island and give passengers a closer view.
+Schettino said Costa had told him to perform the maneuver but the company said it was unaware of risky approaches so close to the shore.